 We’re more distracted than ever, constantly feeling overwhelmed by the torrent of information that floods our eyes and ears each day.
-Arcade Fire’s newest album, Everything Now, captures the spirit of our distracted age.
+Arcade Fire’s album, Everything Now, captures the spirit of our distracted age.
 In a surging song that sounds like several playing at once, frontman Win Butler holds up a mirror to the modern world with these words:

 Infinite content / Infinite content / We’re infinitely content / All your money is already spent on it / All your money is already spent / Infinite content

 Butler is warring against the social media age, mocking our contentment with endless streaming, infinite music and never-ending Instagram and TikTok feeds.

 One of Eugene Peterson’s books on following Jesus is titled A Long Obedience in the Same Direction.
 His message is that discipleship to Jesus takes discipline and attention, and he’s right.